brentgroves/repsys/research/topics/oee.md

     Estimated Time to complete: 1 month after our advanced reporting system is completed.

-- Find out if Mach2 can calculate OEE for Jake Kunkel and Mike Percell
+- Find out if Mach2 can calculate OEE in Albion for Jake Kunkel and Mike Percell

 - Create an Accurate OEE System.